Rohit19060/World-Clock-Converter/README.md

   </a>
 </p>
 <h1 align="center">🌟 World Clock Converter 🌟</h1>
-<p align="center">App for getting time based on difference, suppose you want to know at particular time what time gone be on other countries.
-Then just get the different in time and put in it.
+<p align="center">App for getting time-based on difference, suppose you want to know at the particular time what time will be on other countries.
+Then just get the difference in time and put in it.
 You will have the time.</p>

 <p align="center">
 <a href="https://github.com/Rohit19060/World-Clock-Converter/blob/master/LICENSE" target="_blank" title="License">